Birth suite - Inverell

 Enquiries while in Birth Suite

 To protect your privacy and confidentiality, information is not given to people enquiring about you without your consent.
-It is encouraged that your partner and main support people advise relatives and friends to contact them and not the hospital.
+We will take messages for you to contact the enquirers at a convenient time.

 Video recording and photography